Overview

 Jeff Goettl

 You must first know where you want to go.
 If you don’t know where you want to go or what you want to achieve, you can still be very busy.
-You may eliminate your procrastination but you may be working on things that will not move you toward your goals, and as a result, you could end up being very busy wasting time.
+You may eliminate procrastination, but you may be working on things that won’t move you toward your goals, and as a result, you could end up being very busy while wasting time.

 Paul LaRue

 I always keep my list of goals in front of me & refer to it throughout the day.
-Keeps me moving in the right direction, not forgetting what’s important.
+It keeps me moving in the right direction and reminds me of what’s important.

 Mark Chapman

 I try hard to make the first task of each day the one I least want to do – then it’s out of the way and makes room for other (hopefully more enjoyable) tasks.
-It doesn’t always work though!
-I have to say, I find opening my email the worst procrastination of all – as soon as I look at my inbox, it steals an hour or two from what I planned to do.
+It doesn’t always work, though!
+I must admit, I find opening my email to be the worst form of procrastination – as soon as I glance at my inbox, it steals an hour or two from what I had planned to do.

-So there you have it a comprehensive breakdown of why we procrastinate and some habits and tips on how to overcome procrastination.
+So there you have it: a comprehensive breakdown of why we procrastinate, along with some habits and tips on how to overcome it.
 Here’s to meeting your deadlines!